 The ICTP Prize is awarded annually to young scientists from developing countries who have made outstanding and original contributions to physics.

 Each year, the ICTP Prize is given in honour of a scientist who has made outstanding contributions to the field in which the prize is given.
 The 2021 ICTP Prize is dedicated to the memory of Jacob Bjerknes, who discovered the connection between sea surface temperature and easterly winds anomalies in the equatorial Pacific.
-He helped increase our understanding of the El Niño Southern Oscillation by suggesting that an anomalously warm spot in the eastern Pacific can weaken the east-west temperature difference, disrupting trade winds that push warm water to the west.
-The result is increasingly warm water toward the east.

 The 2021 ICTP Prize Ceremony takes place during the 3rd Summer School on Theory, Mechanisms and Hierarchical Modeling of Climate Dynamics: Tropical Oceans, ENSO and their teleconnections | (smr 3727).
 For more information on the School, see: https://indico.ictp.it/event/9817/